Initial Child Protection Conferences

 - The outline Child Protection Plan;

-- Name of Lead Social Worker if the child has a Child Protection Plan;
+- Name of Lead Practitioner if the child has a Child Protection Plan;

 - Members of the Core Group if the child has a Child Protection Plan;